nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

   The nRF Desktop application with the B0 bootloader configuration builds two application images: one for the S0 slot and the other for the S1 slot.
   To generate the DFU package, you need to update this configuration only in the main application image as the ``s1_image`` child image mirrors it.
   You can do that by rebuilding the application from scratch or by changing the configuration of the main image through menuconfig.
-* :kconfig:option:`CONFIG_BUILD_S1_VARIANT` - Required for the build system to be able to construct the application binaries for both application's slots in flash memory.
+* :kconfig:option:`CONFIG_BUILD_S1_VARIANT` - Required for the build system to be able to construct the application binaries for both application's slots in non-volatile memory.

 .. _nrf_desktop_configuring_mcuboot_bootloader: